Deitos-Network/deitos-node/docs/pallet-deitos-user-guides.md

 ### 2.6 - IP Withdrawal and Agreement Completion

 Upon the conclusion of the agreement, the Infrastructure Provider (IP) is eligible to withdraw all corresponding installments for the service.
-The IP can withdraw the entire amount at once by executing the following extrinsic:
+The IP can withdraw the entire amount at once by executing the `IpWithdrawInstallments` extrinsic:

 ![userdoc.ip.withdraw](assets/userdoc.ip.withdraw.png)

 The subsequent events detail the withdrawal process.
-With the agreement completed and no further payments due, the system automatically updates the event status to `Completed`:
+With the agreement completed and no further payments due, the system automatically updates the agremeent's status to `Completed`:

 ![userdoc.ip.withdraw.event](assets/userdoc.ip.withdraw.event.png)